How To Get More Cycles Out Of Lithium Ion Cells

 What Causes Lithium-ion Cells To Age?

 Lithium-ion battery cells work based on the movement of ions between the positive and negative electrodes.
 In an ideal battery, this mechanism would work perfectly forever.
-Unfortunately, however, the lithium-ion charging and discharging process cause a tiny amount of damage each time.
+Unfortunately, however, the lithium-ion charging and discharging process causes a tiny amount of damage each time.

 This manifests itself as the battery loses its ability to hold as much of a charge as it did when it was new.